Encore Payment Systems

 As for merchant complaints, the common theme among them are several reports suggesting the use of predatory equipment leases that cost merchants thousands of dollars for equipment that can be bought in the low hundreds.
 Nearly all of the reported leases were four-year terms with no ability to cancel without incurring significant financial cost.
 One merchant’s experience with misleading sales tactics, poor customer service, and unexpected equipment expenses is chronicled here.

-As of this review, Encore Payment Systems is not accredited with the Better Business Bureau (BBB) and holds a “C-” rating, down from a “B-” at the time of our last review.
-The BBB is reporting 64 complaints filed within the last 36 months (up from 52 as of our last update); however, when adding the complaint counts of Prodigy Payment Service and Momentum Payment Services (Encore’s other DBAs), Encore actually has had 145 complaints in the last three years.
-The complaints are somewhat evenly spread across issues with advertising & sales, billing & collection, and problems with products and services with the highest count.
-Of all the BBB complaints against Encore Payment Systems, 79% were resolved to the merchant’s satisfaction.
+As of this review, Encore Payment Systems is not accredited with the Better Business Bureau (BBB) and holds a “C” rating, up from a “C-” at the time of our last review.
+The BBB is reporting 67 complaints filed within the last 36 months (up from 64 as of our last update); however, when adding the complaint counts of Prodigy Payment Systems and Momentum Payment Systems (Encore’s other DBAs), Encore actually has had 180 complaints in the last three years.
+The complaints are somewhat evenly spread across issues with advertising and sales, billing and collection, and problems with products and services with the highest count.
+Of all the BBB complaints against Encore Payment Systems, 82% were resolved to the merchant’s satisfaction.

 Encore Payment Systems scores low in our review because the company uses multiple business names, relies too heavily on hiring independent outside sales agents, has a moderately high complaint count for a company of its size and time in business, and appears to suffer from widespread use of deceptive marketing and sales practices.
 The company could improve its rating by eliminating the above mentioned problems.